Legal process in Spain

-Madrid is divided into 21 districts and each one has its own Junta (administrative office) but it is actually the OAC (Oficina de Atención al Ciudadano)that deals with this process.
+Madrid is divided in 21 districts and each one has its own Junta (administrative office) but it is actually the OAC (oficina de Atención al Ciudadano)that deals with this process.
 You can go to any OAC office to register (it doesn’t have to be the one in your district).

 To make matters easier, the OAC offers the possibility to do many of the processes directly online.
 On the townhall’s website, Ayuntamiento de Madrid, you can make your appointment, download the form you will need to fill out, and later you can even download proof of registration (el volante de empadronamiento).